ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Methylcobalamin vs Cyanocobalamin: which is better?
+Methylcobalamin vs Cyanocobalamin: which is right for you?

 ✓ Top Pick: Methylcobalamin